Budibase/website/content/blog/updates/2023/pricing-v3.md

 #### **I’m currently using the Budibase community plan and my account has over 20 users.
 What is going to happen to my account and users?**

-Community plan accounts with over 20 users/creators on older versions of Budibase will continue to operate as they are today.
-If you upgrade to the latest version or future versions of Budibase, and you’re on the **free plan with over 20 users/creators**:
+Community plan accounts with over 20 users (admins, app creators, app users) on older versions of Budibase will continue to operate as they are today.
+If you upgrade to the latest version or future versions of Budibase, and you’re on the new **free plan with over 20 users/creators**:

 - You will benefit from new features and security updates
 - You will not be able to add new users.
 To continue to have the ability to add users, you will need to upgrade to a paid plan.
 To upgrade, please [contact our sales team](https://budibase.com/contact).